andrepolischuk/anm/README.md

 # Anm

-  Page animations by mouse moves
+  Page animations by mouse and touch moves

 ## Instalation